pre63/pbn/content/hilltopsnewspaper.com/articles/neuromorphic-computing-mimicking-the-brain.md

 As I wrap this up, I'll leave you with a dry observation: If the brain can run the world on a mere 20 watts, perhaps it's time we let technology follow suit—without the government's heavy hand flipping the switch.

 ![AI application in robotics](/content/assets/ai-robotics-application.jpg)
-*Caption: A neuromorphic-powered robotic system in action, demonstrating real-time adaptability in a manufacturing setting, where efficiency meets the demands of modern industry.*
+*A neuromorphic-powered robotic system in action, demonstrating real-time adaptability in a manufacturing setting, where efficiency meets the demands of modern industry.*